 - Make a remote desktop connection to an EC2 instance running a Microsoft Windows operating system supported for the version of ArcMap and ArcGIS Server that you will install on the instance.

 - Follow instructions in the ArcGIS Desktop installation guide and ArcGIS Server installation guide to install and configure the software.

 Use the Other versions option to access the correct software version.

 - Follow the instructions in the Database Server (Workgroup) installation guide to install the database server instance, enable it to store geodatabases, and create a geodatabase.

-When connecting to the database server from an ArcMap installation on the ArcGIS Server EC2 instance, use localhost in place of the server name.
+When connecting to the database server from the EC2 instance, use localhost in place of the server name.
 On EC2, you are not limited to one specific server; therefore, you cannot specify a server name to connect to the SQL Server Express instance.
 Using localhost ensures that ArcGIS can find the SQL Server Express instance.

-- Place the new logins in the Windows Remote Desktop Users group to allow users to log in to the EC2 instance.
+- Place the new logins in the Windows Remote Desktop Users group to allow users to sign in to the EC2 instance.